QR Code and Micro QR Code

-It should be noted that considerable damage to target patterns in QR Code images may result in the deterioration of barcode scanning and reading efficiency.
+It should be noted that considerable damages of target patterns in QR Code images can results in deteriorating barcode scanning and reading efficiency.

-Aspose.BarCode for Python via .NET allows generating QR Code or Micro QR Code images corresponding to different versions.
-This can done using two properties of class QrParameters, i.e. qr_encode_type (using values from the QREncodeType enum) and qr_version (with values from the QRVersion enum).
+Aspose.BarCode for Python via Java allows generating QR Code or Micro QR Code images corresponding to different versions.
+This can done through two methods of class QrParameters, i.e. setQrEncodeType (using values from the QREncodeType enum) and setQrVersion (with values from the QRVersion enum).
 By default, the AUTO setting is enabled.

 - FORCE_QR: the most appropriate QR Code version is automatically selected among options from Version 01 to Version 40.